batfish/ansible/README.md

 Ansible module documentation can be found at https://docs.ansible.com by searching for Batfish or Intentionet.

 ## Examples
-This example playbook outlines how to use the Intentionet.batfish role to extract the list of interfaces for all devices in the network
+This example playbook outlines how to use the `Batfish.base` role to extract the list of interfaces for all devices in the network

 <insert sample playbook>